adam-rumpf/social-transit-solver-single/README.md

 Information related to defining the objective function and related accessibility metrics.

 Contains the following rows:
 * `Elements`: Number of parameters listed on the following rows.
-Currently set to `3`.
+Currently set to `4`.
 * `Lowest`: Number of lowest-metric population centers to take for the objective function.
 * `Gravity_Falloff`: Exponent used to define distance falloff in gravity metric.
 This should be a positive value, and will be treated as negative in the program.
 A larger value means faster falloff.
+* `Multiplier`: Factor by which to multiply the objective value in the solution log.
+This should be chosen to compensate for very small decimal values that would otherwise risk truncation error.

 ## `od_data.txt`